 No matter what your current 401k and other retirement account balances are, there are things you can do right now to increase your retirement savings and put yourself in a situation where you need less to live on.

-I know some of those changes might be intimidating.
-And depending on your individual situation, saving enough for retirement may mean you need to make serious changes such as downsizing your house or seeking out a higher paying job.
+Depending on your situation, saving enough for retirement may mean you need to make serious changes.
+For example, you might need to downsize your house or seek out a higher paying job.

-Big life changes such as these can be stressful, but it’s important to remember that the changes are for the purpose of you creating a more financially secure situation for yourself – both now and in the future.
+Big life changes such as these can be stressful.
+But it’s important to remember that the changes are for you creating a more financially secure situation for yourself – both now and in the future.